vorner/tokio-jsonrpc/README.md

 anwers.
 A small example how to use these can be found in the [echo params](examples/echo_params.rs) program.

+Also, a bit of higher level is there in the form of the `Endpoint` structure.
+The use can be examined in the [time server](examples/time_server.rs) program.

 The API documentation can be found [here](https://docs.rs/tokio-jsonrpc).

 ## License